bradfarrington/Assignment-1-Version-4.2/readme.md

 ### Media

-All images and videos throughout the website were created by the developer and owned by <strong> Bradley Scott Windows LTD </strong>.
+All custom images and videos throughout the website were created by the developer and owned by <strong> Bradley Scott Windows LTD </strong>.

+App store logos are from Google Images

 ### Code